-Writing a thank you letter or thank you email after an employment interview is a must.
+Writing a thank-you letter or thank-you email after an employment interview is a must.
 In fact, some employers even think less of those interviewees who fail to follow up promptly.
-An interview thank you letter is sent to the people who interview you for a job.
+It's critical that you take a moment to write a simple note of appreciation to those who interviewed you.

-Your thank you letter (or thank you email message) lets the employer know that you appreciate being considered for the job.
+Your thank-you letter (or email) lets the employer know that you appreciate being considered for the job.
 It also reiterates your interest in the position and can be used to provide additional information on your qualifications.
-Learn why and when to send a thank you note and get tips on what to include in your note with examples.
+Learn why and when to send a thank-you note and get tips on what to include in your note along with examples.

-In part, sending a thank you note is simply a traditional post-interview courtesy.
+In part, sending a thank-you note is simply a traditional post-interview courtesy.
 It shows the employer you are polite and professional.
-It is also a way to remind the employer who you are, as he or she begins to make hiring decisions.
+It is also a way to remind the employer who you are as they begin to make hiring decisions.

 Immediately after the interview, jot down some notes and impressions.
 Think about the questions that were asked, and which skills and responsibilities seemed most important to the interviewer.
 These impressions are easily forgotten, so get them down on paper quickly.

-So, consider the "personality" of the organization and the rapport you felt during your interviews.
-If your interview was a fairly informal process and/or you achieved an immediate rapport with your interviewer, a handwritten note might be an option.
+So, consider the organizational culture and the rapport you felt during your interviews.
+If your interview was a fairly informal process and you achieved an immediate rapport with your interviewer, a handwritten note might be an option.
 If the interview was more formal, consider a typed (either mailed or emailed) note.

 - Keep your audience in mind.
-Like any piece of writing, it is best to keep your audience in mind.
-Address the interviewer’s issues and concerns.
-If there was any question brought up by the interviewer about your qualifications, address it here.
-On the other hand, if you bonded with the interviewer over a specific topic, you can mention it in your note as well, as a way to remind him or her of who you are.
+Note the interviewer’s issues and concerns.
+If the interviewer brought up any questions about your qualifications, address them here.
+On the other hand, if you bonded with the interviewer over a specific topic, you can mention it in your note as well, as a way to remind them of who you are.

 - Think of the note as a sales pitch.
-You may also view your thank you letter as a follow-up "sales" letter.
-In other words, you can restate why you want the job, what your qualifications are, how you might make significant contributions, and so on.
-This thank you letter is also the perfect opportunity to discuss anything of importance that your interviewer neglected to ask or that you neglected to answer as thoroughly, or as well, as you would have liked.
+You may also view your thank-you letter as a follow-up "sales" letter.
+In other words, restate why you want the job, what your qualifications are, how you might make significant contributions, and so on.
+This thank-you letter is also the perfect opportunity to discuss anything of importance that your interviewer neglected to ask or that you neglected to answer as thoroughly or as well as you would have liked.

 - Keep it brief.
-While you can include both a thank you and a “sales pitch” in your thank you letter, you still want to keep it short.
+While you can include both a thank you and a sales pitch in your letter, keep it short.
 This is not another cover letter, but instead a concise way to remind the employer why you’re the right choice for the job.

-- Say no with a note.
+- Decline with a note.
 Even if you do not want the job, write a thank you letter respectfully withdrawing your application.
-You want to be polite because you never know what the future holds – why burn your bridges?
+Be polite because you never know what the future holds—why burn your bridges?

-This is a sample interview thank you letter.
-Download the letter template (compatible with Google Docs and Word Online) or see below for more examples.
+Download the thank-you letter template (compatible with Google Docs and Word Online) or see below for more examples.

 Review a Sample Interview Thank You Letter (Text Version)